merein01/Bikesharing/README.md

 <img width="807" alt="Weekday per Hour Heatmap" src="https://user-images.githubusercontent.com/105119376/184543663-d9d886d7-d95b-4f9b-b758-a5b244f8366b.png">
 <img width="806" alt="Gender Weekday" src="https://user-images.githubusercontent.com/105119376/184543683-24562f83-beb3-4066-bf97-877c67c04eb5.png">
 <img width="806" alt="Gender and User Type Trips" src="https://user-images.githubusercontent.com/105119376/184543690-6b1225f5-2d6b-41a5-98da-37345401f451.png">

+# Link to Tableau Public
 This can be viewed on Tableau Pulbic by clicking [Here](https://public.tableau.com/app/profile/louis.merein/viz/BikeSharingChallenge_16601685898900/CitiBikeDataStory)

+# Summary
+This data visualizations show that peak acivtity of the bike sharing service in NYC is between the hours of 7-9am and 5-7pm.
+This is most likely due to people traveling to and from work, also known as "rush hours".
+We can also conclude that the highest usage of bikes is done by males, specifically male subscribers during the week.
+To be able to further assess the expansion of Citi Bike to other cities, I would recommend comparing data to different months of the year, not just August to further evaluate if different seasons throughout the different months of the year affect bike usage.
+Also, I would recommend to inklcude weather data to find the correlation between the weather and the rides.